SEVILLE CATHEDRAL

 Throughout the years, many kings have been buried in the cathedral.
 The Royal Chapel holds the bones of several kings of Castile such as Peter I the Cruel, Ferdinand III and Alfonso X. However, the most noteworthy of them all is the tomb of Christopher Columbus.

 Today, in addition to admiring the cathedral’s impressive interior, it’s also possible to walk the 100 m (330ft) up the Giralda’s ramp (yes, a ramp, there are no stairs) to enjoy unobstructed views of the city.
-Visiting the Giralda is included in the regular admission price for the cathedral, however, be aware that there is often a long line that snakes its way to the very top.

 If you want to see even more of the cathedral, then you might be interested in taking part in a guided tour of the rooftop.
 Before getting to the roof, you will walk along passages that are suspended in the cathedral’s ceiling, giving you the chance to view it from a whole other perspective.
-For more information, check out the cathedral tickets & opening times page.